tardate/LittleArduinoProjects/BoldportClub/spoolt/README.md

 * turns on when you pull solder from the dispenser (the solder makes contact with the touch-enabled part of the PCB and you provide the potential)
 * turns on if you touch the front panel

-I added a clear varnish (actually glue) to the non-touch parts of the PCB on the front panel so you can't short the circuit.
+I secreted the NPN transistors behind the front panel, using traces on the top and bottom of the panel for all the circuit connections.

-I secreted the NPN transistors behind
+A clear varnish (actually glue) to the non-touch parts of the PCB on the front panel prevents any shorts.

 ![spoolt_circuit_detail](./assets/spoolt_circuit_detail.jpg?raw=true)

 ## Construction